prowler-cloud/prowler/docs/tutorials/aws/organizations.md

 ACCOUNT_DETAILS_EMAIL,ACCOUNT_DETAILS_NAME,ACCOUNT_DETAILS_ARN,ACCOUNT_DETAILS_ORG,ACCOUNT_DETAILS_TAGS
 ```

-## Assume Role and across all accounts in AWS Organizations or just a list of accounts:
+## Extra: run Prowler across all accounts in AWS Organizations by assuming roles

 If you want to run Prowler across all accounts of AWS Organizations you can do this: